 Remember that personal anecdotes can still provide a humanizing touch to your profile while discussing your professional background.
 Sharing stories of how you discovered your passion for your industry or recounting pivotal moments that helped shape your career can resonate with readers and help them connect with you.

-This a great example of personal background.
+This a great example of personal background in “About me” section.

 Communicating your unique selling propositions (USPs)